-If you have been diagnosed with cancer or may be concerned about close relatives who have or once had cancer, you may want to take advantage of North Shore-LIJ Cancer Institute's genetic counseling and testing services.
-The comprehensive information you learn will help you and your doctor discuss ways to reduce your risk of developing cancer and detect cancer early, when it is more easily treated.
+If you have been diagnosed with cancer or may be concerned about close relatives who have or once had cancer, your physician may recommend genetic counseling and testing services as part of your care plan.
+The comprehensive information you learn at North Shore-LIJ Cancer Institute’s genetic counseling and testing services can help you and your doctor discuss ways to reduce your risk of developing cancer and detect cancer early, when it is more easily treated.

 Rapidly Growing Area of Expertise